Nonprofit Spotlight: Habitat for Humanity of Dane County

 (3/19/2020): Habitat is starting an emergency Family Relief Fund to offer mortgage relief for Habitat homeowners impacted by COVID-19 -- giving families room in their budgets to make up for lost income due to the quarantine, healthcare costs, and extra childcare fees.
 Learn more and consider making a donation here.

-(3/19/2020): Habitat ReStore is offering curbside pickup and delivery of paint, supplies, and decor so you can keep shopping and supporting affordable housing while social distancing (shop online here).
+(3/19/2020): Habitat ReStore is offering curbside pickup of paint, supplies, and decor so you can keep shopping and supporting affordable housing while social distancing (shop online here).